cr3eperall/dynisland/README.md

 ### Download or compile the modules and put them in the modules directory

+> [!NOTE]
+> If dynisland was compiled with the `embed_modules` feature (dynisland v0.1.2 has this as the default), the [official](https://github.com/cr3eperall/dynisland-modules) modules are already included in the binary.
+> You would only have to do this if you want to use third party modules.

 Download the precompiled modules from the [Release page](https://github.com/cr3eperall/dynisland-modules/releases/latest)

 ```bash